On the Efficient Implementation of the Matrix Exponentiated Gradient Algorithm for Low-Rank Matrix Optimization: Introduction

 \begin{assumption}[strict complementarity] An optimal solution $\X^*$ of rank $r^*$ for Problem \eqref{eq:Model} satisfies the strict complementarity assumption with parameter $\delta >0$ if $\lambda_{n-r^*}(\nabla f(\X^*))-\lambda_{n}(\nabla f(\X^*)) \geq \delta$. \end{assumption}

 Importantly, a positive eigen-gap between $\lambda_{n-r}(\nabla{}f(\X^*))$ and $\lambda_n(\nabla{}f(\X^*))$ for some optimal solution $\X^*$, as considered in Assumption \ref{ass:strictcomp}, is a sufficient condition (though not necessary) for $\X^*$ to have rank at most $r$.
-This is captured by the following lemma.
+This is captured by the following lemma, which in particular implies that the rank of any optimal solution cannot exceed the algebraic multiplicity of the smallest eigenvalue in the corresponding gradient vector.

-\begin{lemma}[Lemma 7 in \cite{garberLowRankSmooth}] Let $\X^*\in\mathcal{X^*}$ be any optimal solution, such that $\rank(\X^*)=r^*$, and write its eigen-decomposition as $\X^*=\sum_{i=1}^{r^*}{\lambda_i\v_i\v_i^{\top}}$.
-Then, the gradient vector $\nabla f(\X^*)$ admits an eigen-decomposition such that the set of vectors $\{\v_i\}_{i=1}^{r^*}$ is a set of top eigen-vectors of $(-\nabla f(\X^*))$ which corresponds to the eigenvalue $\lambda_1(-\nabla f(\X^*))=-\lambda_n(\nabla f(\X^*))$. \end{lemma}
+\begin{lemma}[Lemma 7 in \cite{garberLowRankSmooth}] Let $\X^*\in\mathcal{X^*}$ be any optimal solution, such that $\rank(\X^*)=r^*$, and write its eigen-decomposition as $\X^*=\sum_{i=1}^{r^*}{\lambda_i \mathbf{v}_i \mathbf{v}_i^{\top}}$.
+Then, the gradient vector $\nabla f(\X^*)$ admits an eigen-decomposition such that the set of vectors $\{\mathbf{v}_i\}_{i=1}^{r^*}$ is a set of top eigen-vectors of $(-\nabla f(\X^*))$ which corresponds to the eigenvalue $\lambda_1(-\nabla f(\X^*))=-\lambda_n(\nabla f(\X^*))$. \end{lemma}

 A motivation for the plausibility of Assumption \ref{ass:strictcomp} is that it implies the robustness of the low-rank of optimal solutions to Problem \eqref{eq:Model}, to small perturbations in the problem's parameters.
 See detailed discussions in \cite{garberLowRankSmooth, garberStochasticLowRank, spectralFrankWolfe}.
-This assumption is also supported by empirical experiments conducted in \cite{garberLowRankSmooth, garberStochasticLowRank, spectralFrankWolfe} and also in this current work.
+This assumption is also empirically supported by experiments conducted in \cite{garberLowRankSmooth, garberStochasticLowRank, spectralFrankWolfe} and also in this current work, see Section \ref{section:experiments}.
+We note that strict complementarity has also played an instrumental role in several recent works which used it to prove linear convergence rates for several first-order methods, without strong convexity \cite{zhou2017unified, drusvyatskiy2018error, garberRankOne, spectralFrankWolfe}.

+The strict complementarity assumption is central to our theoretical analysis.
+It revolves around showing that our low-rank MEG method approximates sufficiently well the steps of its exact full-rank counterpart.
+Hence, we can derive nearly matching convergence rates using only low-rank computations.
+Since, as evident from Assumption \ref{ass:strictcomp}, strict complementarity is a local property of a certain optimal solution, we naturally also require a ``warm-start'' initialization assumption so that our method starts in a region in which we can exploit this property.
+While we do not have a formal argument regarding the necessity of either assumption, in Section \ref{section:experiments} we bring empirical evidence that both demonstrates the good performance of our method when Assumption \ref{ass:strictcomp} indeed seems to hold, and that when strict complementarity does not hold, our method may exhibit poor convergence.